Birch Hill, Central Hawke's Bay

 During the booking process, you’ll be asked to pay a 10% non-refundable deposit to secure your booking.
 Once you've completed the booking process and deposit payment, you'll receive a confirmation email.
 This explains how to pay the remainder of your balance, which is due 4 weeks prior to your arrival date.
 If you’ve booked within this timeframe, the full balance will be due straight away.
 We’ll provide bank account details for payment by Internet Banking deposit in the email, and we also provide a secure link so you can opt to pay by credit card.
 Credit card payments incur a 2.5% surcharge.

 Give the gift of glamping!
 Gift Vouchers are available for Birch Hill or any Canopy Camping Escapes glamping site.
 These are provided in electronic format, for you to print out and pop in a greeting card for the lucky recipient.
 Read more about our gift vouchers, including how to purchase one, here.

-The campsite and cottage have excellent, drive on access with parking right next to the kitchen area for ease of packing and unpacking.
+The campsite has excellent, drive on access with parking right next to the kitchen area for ease of packing and unpacking.
 Because your car is so handy, you can come and go from the property any time you please to either explore the local area or head off to the beach - just 20 minutes down the road.

 CHECK IN & CHECK OUT